Perry Hall High School: 2012 shooting

 A shooting occurred at the Perry Hall cafeteria on the first day of school at 10:45 a.m., Monday, August 27, 2012.
-The shooter, 15-year-old sophomore student Robert Gladden, Jr., attended the first two classes and then went to the school restroom during break time, where he allegedly reassembled a 16 gauge shotgun from his backpack and loaded it.
-He exited the restroom with the shotgun hidden under his clothing and pulled it out in the cafeteria, where he fired a shot that struck a 17-year-old male student in the back, critically wounding him.
-A school guidance counselor, Jesse Wasmer, and Richard Rosenthal, a mathematics teacher, immediately rushed to Gladden and attempted to subdue him.
-More faculty members rushed the shooter, who fired into the ceiling during the struggle.
+The shooter, 15-year-old sophomore student Robert Gladden, Jr., attended the first three classes and then went to the school restroom during lunch, where he allegedly left a backpack that contained a 16 gauge shotgun and assembled and loaded it.
+He exited the restroom with the shotgun hidden under his clothing and pulled it out in the cafeteria, where he opened fire.
+A 17-year-old male student with Down’s syndrome was shot in the lower back, critically wounding him.
+A school counselor, Jesse Wasmer, immediately rushed to subdue Gladden by pinning him against a vending machine.
+Richard Rosenthal, a mathematics teacher and more faculty members rushed Gladden, who fired into the ceiling during the struggle.
 Several people suffered minor cuts and bruises during the panic that ensued.
 Students were evacuated to a nearby shopping center and middle school.
+School operated as usual the following day.

 In February 2013, Gladden was sentenced to 35 years in prison on charges of attempted murder.